voiceinthedark/weatherjs/README.md

-# Dynamic dropdown menu with vanilla javascript
+# WeatherJS

 ## About

-A dropdown menu using only vanilla javascript.
+A weather fetcher application with vanilla javascript.

+## Assets